RasturisedCookie/avi-realestate/README.md

 User Feedback: Toast notifications keep users informed about actions and provide confirmation messages.

-Seamless Navigation: React Router (or a preferred routing library) can be implemented for smooth navigation between pages.

 Modern Design: The site boasts a clean and modern design that is responsive and adapts to various screen sizes.

 Fluid Animations: Framer Motion adds subtle animations to enhance the user experience and make the site more engaging.